The Writings of John Wesley

 Extract Westminster Shorter Catechism 1753

 The longest essay JW wrote was on the doctrine of original sin.
 It was written in response to John Taylor’s treatise that sought to undermine the traditional teachings of the church on the subject.
 Taylor was a dissenting minister who applied a rationalistic approach to interpreting scripture.
-So serious did JW consider Taylor’s arguments, he took the time to write a large seven-part response to it.
-He published the sole separate edition of this work in 1757.
+So serious did JW consider Taylor’s arguments, he took the time to write a seven-part response to it.
+He published the only separate edition of this work in 1757.
 He later incorporated it into his collected Works in 1773.
-In his response Wesley applied not only reason to understanding the scriptures but also the role of human and Christian experience.
+In his response Wesley applied not only reason to understand the scriptures but also the role of human and Christian experience.
 So we see in this work an application of what today is called the Wesleyan Quadrilateral.
 In 1762 he published part one under the title The Dignity of Human Nature.
 The edition of this tract is from 1786.

 Doctrine of Original Sin 1757